Tricky Hiragana: は, ほ, ま, も, and よ

 The は (ha) and ほ (ho) Pair

-At first glance, は (ha) and ほ (ho) are nearly identical.
-The key is to count the horizontal lines and check if they connect.
+At first glance, は (ha) and ほ (ho) look nearly identical.
+They both have vertical lines one the left.
+The trick is to count the horizontal lines on the top right side and check how the other vertical line on the right with the loop at the bottom crosses them.

 The ま (ma), も (mo), and よ (yo) Group